 Comfort height toilets are a popular choice toilet for tall people.
 They are designed to make the toilet experience that little bit more comfortable for tall men and women, however it is not only tall people that can benefit from a comfort height toilet.

-Although a standard height toilet will be fine for the average person, it may be a little small for the elderly and disabled.
-If the average Comfort height toilet measures 18” and the average standard height toilet measures 15”, that is a 3” difference.
+Although standard height toilets are fine for the average person, it may be a little small for the elderly and disabled.
+If the average Comfort height toilet measures 18” and the average standard toilet measures 15”, that is a 3” difference.
 An elderly person may struggle to stand up and sit down, so that extra 3” in height could make using the toilet a lot more comfortable.

-A Comfort height toilet is also ADA (Americans with Disabilities Act) compliant.
+Comfort height toilets are also ADA (Americans with Disabilities Act) compliant.
 An ADA approved toilet must have a height of between 17” to 19” from floor to seat.
-An ADA compliant toilet is suitable for not only the elderly but also the disabled.
+ADA compliant toilets are suitable for not only the elderly but also the disabled.
 The extra height on a Comfort height toilet will make sitting, standing and transferring by wheelchair a lot easier.

 - A suitable choice for tall adults, elderly and the disabled